HelpfulHuman/Rehance-Forms/README.md

 # Rehance-Forms

-This library offers utilities for creating forms in React using stateless components.
+This library aims to ease the pain of creating forms and other state-oriented components in React.
+It offers support for handling validation states, form interaction state and automatically binds methods (outside of the `render()`).

 ## Getting Started